NCERT Solutions for Class 7 History – Our Pasts II – Free PDF Download

 Chapter 6- Towns, Traders and Craftsperson

-What a traveller can expect to find at a medieval place will depend on what town it was-a temple town, an administrative centre, a commercial town or a port town.
+What a traveler can expect to find at a medieval place will depend on what town it was-a temple town, an administrative centre, a commercial town or a port town.
 Surat, Nagapattinam and Broach are among some of the prominent ports or trading towns of the period.
 It will be interesting to know about the history of various Towns.
 Explore further about Traders and Craftsperson from Chapter 6 of CBSE History Class 7.

 Chapter 7-Tribes, Nomads And Settled Communities